Irish Christmas Blessings, Greetings and Poems

 List of Irish Christmas Poems

-Maybe you are thinking you would like to add an Irish Christmas poem to your Christmas cards this year, or maybe you would like to recite one at a Christmas gathering.
-Here are some Christmas poems by Irish poets which I would recommend.
-You can find them online posted on poetry sites.
+Perhaps you would like to add an Irish Christmas poem to your holiday cards this year.
+Better yet, maybe you would like to recite one at a Christmas gathering.
+Here are some Christmas poems by Irish poets that I would recommend.
+They can all be found online with a quick search.

 - "Snow" by Louis MacNeice